Back to guides

 In Summary

 • If you already have a substantial following (150 followers), you’re all set to launch your first newsletter.
+You can create a personal newsletter at any time.

 • Newsletters drive awareness and business growth, and as we've demonstrated, getting started is straightforward.
 If your content is valuable, people will like and share it, increasing its visibility in feeds and search results.